iTukaev/ratelimiter/README.md

 # ratelimiter

-Задача:
+Task:
-Написать ratelimiter со следующими критериями
+Make ratelimiter with parameters:

-1. на вход принимает набор команд
+1. Accepts a set of commands as input
-2. запускает не более N команд одновременно, но не более X команд в минуту
+2. Runs no more than N commands at the same time, but no more than X commands per unit of time
-3. имеет 2 параметра запуска -n и -x
+3. Has 2 run's parameters -n, -x